FusionAuth/fusionauth-react-sdk/README.md

     root.render(
         <FusionAuthProvider
-            baseUrl=""      // The base URL of your FusionAuth instance clientID=""     // Your FusionAuth client ID
+            clientID=""     // Your FusionAuth client ID
             serverUrl=""    // The base URL of your server for the token exchange redirectUri=""  // The URI that the user is directed to after the login/register/logout action